Silicosis: Prevention

 Using the Hierarchy of Controls, there are various methods of preventing exposure to respirable crystalline silica.
 The best way to prevent silicosis is to avoid worker exposure to dust containing respirable crystalline silica.
 The next best preventive measure is to control the dust.
 Water-integrated tools are often used where dust is created during certain tasks.
-To avoid dust accumulating on clothing and skin, wear a disposable protective suit or place clothes in a seal-able bag and, if possible, shower once returning home.
+To avoid dust accumulating on clothing and skin, wear a disposable protective suit or seal clothes in an airtight bag and, if possible, shower once returning home.

 When dust starts accumulating around a workplace, and the use of water-integrated tools is not feasible, an industrial vacuum should be used to contain and transport dust to a safe location for disposal.
 Dust can also be controlled through personal dry air filtering.
 The use of personal protective equipment (PPE) is a measure of last resort when attempting to control exposure to respirable crystalline silica.

 Preventing silicosis may require specific measures.
 One example is during tunnel construction where purpose-designed cabins are used in addition to air scrubbers to filter the air during construction.
 Items to be considered when selecting respiratory protection include whether it provides the correct level of protection, if facial fit testing has been provided, if the wearer is absent of facial hair, and how filters will be replaced.

-Exposure to siliceous dusts in the ceramics industry is reduced by either processing and using the source materials as aqueous suspension or as damp solids, or by the use of dust control measures such as Local exhaust ventilation.
+Exposure to siliceous dusts in the ceramics industry is reduced by either processing and using the source materials as aqueous suspension or as damp solids, or by the use of dust control measures such as local exhaust ventilation.
 These have been mandated by legislation, such as The Pottery (Health and Welfare) Special Regulations 1950.
-The Health and Safety Executive in the UK has produced guidelines on controlling exposure to respirable crystalline silica in potteries, and the British Ceramics Federation provide, as a free download, a booklet.
+The Health and Safety Executive in the UK has produced guidelines on controlling exposure to respirable crystalline silica in potteries, and the British Ceramics Federation provide, as a free download, a guidance booklet.